Part I: AFTERMATH

 "Akemi-san?
 Can you hear me?"

 "There's been a change of plans - more wraiths showed up than we had expected."
 Mami evenly reported as Homura's keen ears perked up to the sound of a chilling wail in the distance.
 A hunting cry.
 "There are too many of them to deal with in a frontal assault, so we are retreating south.
 We can strategize once we get a better understanding of the situation."

-"Understood."
-Homura calmly relayed.
-Her expression remained unfazed as she slowly ran her fingers through her long hair.
-Things almost never turn out the way you want them to - a cold fact Homura now kept ingrained at the forefront of her mind.
+But things almost never turn out the way you want them to - a cold fact that countless timelines had burned into the forefront of Homura's mind.
 A moment later, a group of shadows began to creep around the corner towards her position as she wordlessly slipped into a nearby alleyway.
 Homura muted her breathing and flattened her body against the brick wall as she waited for the demons to pass by, internally counting the seconds after they had left.
-Beside her feet, a small, white creature seemed to materialize from the darkness, as it looked up at the magical girl expectantly.
+Beside her feet, a small white creature seemed to materialize from the darkness, looking up at the magical girl expectantly.

 "Running again?"
 Kyubey inquired, as if silently mocking Homura.
 She jumped slightly, almost forgetting that he was still there.
 "Certainly it is risky to attack the wraiths when they are so numerous, but you cannot hide forever.
 Staying here will only endanger your lives - this city has long gone beyond saving.
 It is best that you leave soon lest you perish."

 "If I had intended to leave, I would have done so already."
 Homura icily replied as she drew a bow and arrow that was blazing with purple energy.
 As she continued to walk forth into the shadows, she raised two fingers and angled them in an indifferent waving motion.
 "If you wish to leave however, I won't stop you.
 It isn't like we are of any use to you anyways."